hydraulic-software/conveyor/guidebook/docs/configs/keys-and-certificates.md

 }
 ```

-You could also hard-code the password and totp-secret but the code above reads them from environment variables.
+You could also hard-code the secret values but the code above reads them from environment variables.
 That's usually a better
 choice when using continuous integration because most CI systems let you store secrets into the environment.

-The SSL.com eSigner service also stores certificates, so you don't need to specify those.
+The SSL.com eSigner service stores certificates, so you don't need to specify those.

 For testing, you can use the SSL.com sandbox by specifying `app.windows.signing-key.ssl-esigner.url = "https://cs-try.ssl.com"`.